OpenTermsArchive/engine/README.md

 ### CLI

-Once the engine module is installed as a dependency within another module, the `ota` command with following subcommands are available.
+Once the engine module is installed as a dependency within another module, the `ota` command with the following subcommands is available.

 In these commands: